DotCom Therapy raises $13M to provide therapy for kids, in and out of school – TechCrunch

 “Our main customer base was K-12 school districts.
 We have the core of our business rocking and rolling with our education market,” says Robinson.
 “But we know that we are wanting to expand our footprint, enter into health systems and also offer services for private patients through working different health plans,” she says.

-This Series A was led by New Capital Partners – a firm with a history of success in the telemedicine space.
+This Series A was led by New Capital Partners — a firm with a history of success in the telemedicine space.
 New Capital Partners were early investors in Teladoc, a virtual healthcare company founded in 2002.
 Teladoc went public in 2015 at an enterprise value of $620 million.
-The round was flushed out with investment from LRVHealth and OSF Ventures.
+The round was fleshed out with investment from LRVHealth and OSF Ventures.

 Will Cowen, general partner of LRVHealth, Stan Lynall, the vice president of investments for OSF Ventures, and James Outland, managing partner of New Capital Partners will join DotCom Therapy’s board.
 In total, the company has raised $14 million in funding.